ibm-cloud-docs/cloud-object-storage/cli/rclone.md

 	secret_access_key> <>
 ```

-  7. Specify the endpoint for IBM COS.
-For Public IBM COS, choose from the option below.
-For On Premise IBM COS, enter an endpoint address.
+  1. Specify the endpoint for IBM COS.
+For Public IBM COS, choose from the provided options.

 ```
 Endpoint for IBM COS S3 API.
-	Specify if using an IBM COS On Premise.
 	Choose a number from below, or type in your own value 1 / US Cross Region Endpoint
 	   \ "s3-api.us-geo.objectstorage.softlayer.net"